Department of Analytical and Structural Chemistry and Biology

 Diego Gauto had received his M.Sc. in chemistry (2009) and Ph.D. in computational biology (2013) from the school of sciences at Buenos Aires University, Argentina.
 Immediately after his PhD, he took a postdoctoral position in solution NMR at the Institute of Molecular and Cell Biology of Rosario (IBR), Argentina and then move to France to start a postdoctoral positions at IBS (Institut de Biologie Structurale) with Dr. Paul Schanda to study protein structure and protein dynamic by solid state NMR and developing methods for structural elucidation combining NMR and CryoEM.
 Then, he continues his postdoctoral training with Drs.
 Sabine Hediger and Gaël De Paëpe at CEA, Grenoble in order to perform NMR under cryogenic temperatures and DNP conditions.
 From 2020 to nowadays, he is a CNRS research assistant scientist at the Institut de Chimie des Substances Naturelles (ICSN), Gif-sur-Yvette where he is interesting in understand the structural basis of protein cages and their application in the chemistry and health.

-François Giraud is engineer.
+François Giraud is a research engineer.

 Vincent Guérineau is engineer at CNRS

-Bogdan Iorga is research associate at CNRS.
+Bogdan Iorga is research director at CNRS.

 Eric Jacquet is CNRS research associate.